Outlander (TV series): Season 2 (2016)

-In 18th century Paris, Claire and Jamie try to thwart the Jacobites by subverting the funds that King Louis XV of France is likely to provide.
-Jamie becomes the confidant of Charles Stuart, but the Frasers fail to prevent the risings.
+In 18th-century Paris, Claire and Jamie try to thwart the Jacobites by subverting the funds that King Louis XV of France is likely to provide.
+Jamie becomes the confidant of Charles Stuart, but the Frasers fail to prevent the Rising.
 Randall reappears in Paris, but Claire makes Jamie swear to keep him alive until Frank's descent is assured.
 She achieves this by convincing Randall to marry Mary Hawkins.
-Claire and Jamie's daughter Faith is stillborn, and she and her 18th century husband return to Scotland.
+Claire and Jamie's daughter Faith is stillborn, and she and her 18th-century husband return to Scotland.
 The Jacobites win the Battle of Prestonpans.
 Jamie and Claire also adopt a young French boy named Claudel, who Jamie renames Fergus.

 Before the Battle of Culloden, Jamie convinces Claire, pregnant again, to return to the 20th century.
 Jamie decides to die fighting at Culloden with his clan.
 Back in her own century, Claire tells Frank about her time travel.
 He asks her to forget Jamie and let him raise her child as his own.
-Twenty years later, Frank has died in a car accident.
+Twenty years later, Frank has died in a car crash.
 Claire takes her 20-year-old daughter Brianna to Scotland.
-Claire discovers that Jamie did not die at Culloden and vows to return to him.
+They encounter Roger Wakefield, a young historian whose adoptive father was a friend of Claire and Frank's.
+Through Roger's research, Claire discovers that Jamie did not die at Culloden.
+She vows to return to him.

 Season 3 (2017)

 Jamie kills Randall at Culloden and is gravely injured, but spared execution.
-At Ardsmuir prison, he befriends the governor, Lord John Grey, who later paroles him to work at an English estate.
+At Ardsmuir Prison, he befriends its governor, Lord John Grey, who later paroles him to work at an English estate.
 There, Jamie is manipulated into a sexual liaison and fathers an illegitimate son, William.
 Jamie returns to Scotland and becomes a printer.

-In 1968, Claire enrolls in medical school in Boston, Massachusetts.
-Frank is killed in a car accident while Brianna is in college.
-With the help of Roger Wakefield, Claire finds clues to Jamie's fate after Culloden.
-She returns to the 18th century and discovers Jamie has married a widowed Laoghaire.
+In 1950, Claire enrolls in medical school in Boston, Massachusetts.
+Frank is killed in a car crash while Brianna is in college.
+With Roger Wakefield's help, Claire finds clues to Jamie's fate after Culloden.
+In 1968, she returns to the 18th century and discovers Jamie has married a widowed Laoghaire.
 Claire's return nullifies their union as illegal.
-They try to retrieve some hidden treasure so that he can placate Laoghaire with a settlement, but Jamie's nephew Ian is captured by pirates and taken to the Caribbean.
-Jamie and Claire follow and manage to rescue him from Geillis, who had escaped burning at the stake in season one.
-Claire and Jamie sail for Scotland, but are shipwrecked on the coast of Georgia.
+They try to retrieve some hidden treasure so that he can placate Laoghaire with a settlement, but Jamie's nephew Ian is captured by pirates and taken to the West Indies.
+Jamie and Claire follow and rescue him from Geillis, who had escaped burning at the stake in season one.
+Claire and Jamie sail for Scotland but are shipwrecked on the coast of Georgia.